remibacha/kwClustersR/README.md

 # kwClustersR
-This R script helps you to create clusters from a keyword list to speed up your SEO keyword research
+This R script helps you to create clusters from a keyword list to speed up your SEO keyword research.
+The script is fully explained on my blog post "[Clusteriser ses mots-clés avec R](https://remibacha.com/clusteriser-mots-cles/) (French)"

 ## Getting started
 You first need to have your keyword list into a file called keyword_list.xlsx.
 Keywords should be in a column called "Keyword".